xvoland/jquery-plugin-svg-style/README.md

-jquery-plugin-svg-style
+SVG Style plugin for jQuery
 =======================

-SVG Style - jQuery plugin to manipulate the styles of SVG in runtime
+SVG Style - jQuery plugin to manipulate with styles of SVG in runtime